CaliStyle/humpback/README.md

 levels of image manipulation as well screenshot creation.
 For best restults PhantomJs should be installed globally.
 `npm install phantomjs -g`
+All though you are more then welcome to change it to your favorite node image processor.

 ##Contributing
 See `CONTRIBUTORS.md` or [click here](https://github.com/CaliStyle/humpback/blob/master/CONTRIBUTORS.md)